rainbowdashlabs/sql-java/docs/02/datatypes/postgresql.md

 JSON is the primitive text only representation which adds syntax validation to a column for json.
 It also allows to use a large number of json [specific operators](https://www.postgresql.org/docs/14/functions-json.html).

 JSONB is a binary representation of the object itself.
-Unlike JSON JSONB allows to create indices on values of specific keys.
+Unlike JSON it allows to create indices on values of specific keys.
 This enables postgres to provide some kind of document based database behaviour.

 ## Binary types